 - Amendments to Land Development Ordinances

 - Special Event Permits

-Public Hearing notices will be posted to the Town of Nashville's website and posted in both Town Hall and Town Council Chambers in advance of the meeting to meet notification requirements.
+Notices will be posted to the website, in Town Hall and in Town Council Chambers prior to the meeting.
 Notices will also be published in The Nashville Graphic.

 Those that wish to receive notification of upcoming Public Hearings should contact Lou Bunch, Town Clerk via email at firstname.lastname@example.org or by calling 252-459-4511 x222.